sync1211/Wavelink-Disnake/README.md

             await self.bot.wait_until_ready()

             # Initiate our nodes.
 For this example we will use one server.
-            # Region should be a discord.py guild.region e.g sydney or us_central (Though this is not technically required)
+            # Region should be a disnake guild.region e.g sydney or us_central (Though this is not technically required)
             await self.bot.wavelink.initiate_node(host='127.0.0.1',
                                                   port=2333,
                                                   rest_uri='http://127.0.0.1:2333',